isomerpages/pa-corp/_about-us/Our History.md

 The People's Association's (PA) logo is made up of one continuous element.
-This represents the PA's mission of connecting Singaporeans from all ethnic backgrounds to promote active citizenry and multiracial harmony.
+This represents the PA's mission of connecting Singaporeans from all ethnic backgrounds to promote active citizenry and multiracial harmony

+Different communities, represented by the circles, keep their distinct identities and cultural values while moving and interacting with one another in the common space.
+Our vision is one of all communities bonding closely together, increasing the common space and strengthening the nation.